pocomane/brewed-in-the-apocalypse/bita.md

 - On Success, decrease up to 3 times one or more related harms, delete the ones that reach 0
-- On trade-off, decrease up to 2 times one single related harms, delete it if it reaches 0
+- On Twist, decrease up to 2 times one single related harms, delete it if it reaches 0
 - On Fail, decrease one related harms, delete it if it reaches 0